algorandfoundation/docs/docs/run-a-node/reference/config.md

 }
 ```

+!!! info
+    Archival nodes retain a full copy of the ledger (blockchain).
+Non-Archival nodes will delete old blocks and only retain what's needed to properly validate blockchain messages (currently the last 1000 blocks).
+Archival nodes can be used to populate indexer data.
+See chart below for more details.

 The configuration file (`kmd_config.json`) for `kmd` is located in the nodes `data/kmd-version` (rename `kmd_config.json.example') directory.

 See [Node Types](../../run-a-node/setup/types.md) for more information.